Mechanics

 Reputation & Consequences

-Six factions track your reputation independently.
+Eleven factions track your reputation independently.
 Actions propagate.

 - Steal from a merchant - prices rise across the guild